-The initial exercise price per share of common stock purchasable upon exercise of the warrants is \$ per share [125% of the public offering price of the common stock].
+The initial exercise price per share of common stock purchasable upon exercise of the warrants is \$0.375 per share.
 The exercise price and the number of shares issuable upon exercise are subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common stock.